EmmanuelSalami/affilate-products-supabase/README.md

 2. Environment variables are automatically injected by Vercel
 3. Initial product data is seeded from the `data/products.json` file
 4. Data persistence across deployments is handled automatically

+### Important Database Notes

+- **Environment Variable Names**: The application specifically expects `KV_REST_API_URL` and `KV_REST_API_TOKEN` variables.
+Using different names (like UPSTASH_REDIS_*) will cause connection issues.
+- **Client Configuration**: The app uses `@upstash/redis` client which automatically handles JSON serialization with the Vercel KV setup.
+- **Data Seeding**: On first run with an empty database, the system automatically populates Redis with data from `data/products.json`.
+- **Troubleshooting**: If you see 401 errors or "[object Object]" parsing errors, check that:
+  1. Your environment variables are named exactly as specified above
+  2. The Vercel KV integration is properly connected
+  3. You're not manually JSON.stringify'ing data before storing in Redis (the client handles this)

 ## Using the API